DiscreteTom/UniStart/README.md

 // make ModelManager inherit Model to init states,
 // also implement IStateManager to use extension methods public class ModelManager : Model, IStateManager {
-  public ModelManager(IWritableCommandBus cb, IEventInvoker eb) {
+  public ModelManager(ICommandRepo cb, IEventInvoker eb) {
     // you can use responsive containers as the state,
     // you can also use your custom classes as long as the state interface is implemented this.count = new Watch<int>(0);